potmat/homebridge-google-nest-sdm/README.md

 Q: I just added a Nest device to my account, but it's not showing up in Home.
 Why?

-A: You need to visit the "ONE IMPORTANT DIFFERENCE" URL again.
+A: You need to visit the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) URL again.
 Here you will choose which Nest devices to authorize, you should see your new device here.
-After you finish the process and get a new refresh token restart Homebridge, your device shoulld now be visible.
+After you finish the process and get a new refresh token restart Homebridge, your device should now be visible.